 - Every state’s requirements are unique, but most programs require between 120 hours and 200 hours of classwork, followed by two exams required for certification.
 The process takes approximately six months.

 How much do EMTs make per hour?

 - EMTs earn $17.64 per hour or $36,680 per year, according to the US Bureau of Labor Statistics in 2022.

 Is becoming an EMT worth it?

 - Becoming an EMT provides both economic benefits and personal satisfaction.
 The profession can be pursued with just six months of post-secondary education and provides a career that has tremendous job stability and respect.
 EMTs are also well-positioned to advance into other positions like paramedic or nurse.

 Is EMT school difficult?

-- Every EMT program is different and so are student capabilities.
-Additionally, there are wide variations between the education that different states require.
+- Every EMT program is different, and so are student capabilities.
+Additionally, there are wide variations in the education that different states require.
 EMT courses include anatomy, physiology, pediatrics, geriatrics, cardiology, gynecology, emergency management, and advanced first aid.
 Most require that students already have a valid CPR certification.